microsoft/promptflow/examples/tutorials/e2e-development/chat-with-pdf.md

   answer: ${run.outputs.answer}
   context: ${run.outputs.context}
 ```
-NOTE: the run property in eval_run.yaml is the run name of batch_run.yaml
+> NOTE: the run property in eval_run.yaml is the run name of batch_run.yaml

 **CLI:**
 ```bash
 eval_run_name="eval_groundedness_"$(openssl rand -hex 12)
 pf run create --file eval_run.yaml --run $run_name --name $eval_run_name
 ```
+> Note: this assumes that you have followed previous steps to create OpenAI/Azure OpenAI connection with name "open_ai_connection".

 After the run completes you can use below commands to get detail of the runs:
 ```bash